Our website uses cookies that do not collect personal data. Find out more.

 Cleefold

-We were commissioned to design a new-build house to replace some agricultural structures within a farm estate in Shropshire.
-The brief was to create a generous but easy to manage dwelling for a couple to occupy as they reach old age, allowing them to stay on their land but to pass on the main house to their children.
+We were commissioned to design a new-build house to replace dilapidated barns within a farm estate in Shropshire.
+The brief was to create a generous but easy-to-manage dwelling for a couple to occupy as they reach old age, allowing them to stay on their land but to pass on the main house to their children.

-Copper roofing will patinate over time to a dark brown and finally green, and we learnt from how traditional Finnish buildings detail their copper roofing to create elegant gutters and junctions.
+The materials were chosen to weather into a muted, modest relationship with their surroundings.
+The copper roofing has patinated to the dark brown it takes outside areas of air pollution, and we learnt from how traditional Finnish buildings detail their copper roofing to create elegant gutters and junctions.

 Cedar cladding from just over the border in Wales, rough sawn and stained black, wraps the building, ending at a concrete plinth which forms a solid base where the building meets the grass.